kfatehi/ydm/README.md

 This is because `ydm` manages volumes for you automatically and needs to be able to create and destroy folders within the `scope` (these can be found in `~/.ydm`).

 This can be easily solved by making `ydm` itself provide/consume an HTTP api of its own.
 This may actually be a great idea considering that securing the Docker API is not really within Docker's scope -- therefore `ydm` could do it instead.

+## Hacking

+A Vagrantfile is included that sets up node, npm, and docker in an ubuntu box.

 ## Upstream API Resources